 Reading the 5 December 1947 letter in 2020, after listening to the 1997 IWM recording, I know what Patricia did not know when she wrote it; that she would later dismiss her German dressmaker for calling her former employer ‘only a dirty Jew’, and that she would use the creative writing talent so evident in her phraseology to pursue a 40 year freelance career in literary translation.
 Just one example of this talent is her description of a weekend spent in ‘a lovely hotel above the semi-ruined castle, looking down the sluggish Neckar winding under its lovely bridges across the plains, with Heidelberg, old and thin, stretched along the left bank, the long withered arm flung across the river to rest along the right’.

-Patricia translated more than 200 books for children and 50 for adults, including Dutch author Dick Bruna’s Miffy books, Anne Holm’s Danish classic I Am David, Swedish Pippi Longstocking creator Astrid Lindgren’s books, as well as Norwegian, French, Spanish and German literature.
+Patricia translated more than 200 books for children and 50 for adults, including Dutch author Dick Bruna’s Miffy books, Anne Holm’s Danish classic The Sky Grew Red, Swedish Pippi Longstocking creator Astrid Lindgren’s books, as well as Norwegian, French, Spanish and German literature.
 Her award-winning literary career followed translating for two international companies, and NATO.

 Patricia married the sculptor Sean Crampton in 1957 and they had two children, Dan and Harriet.
 She campaigned for better recognition and remuneration for translators, championing model contracts that protected translators’ rights in her role as chair of the Translators Association.
 She also chaired the Translators Guild of the Institute of Linguistics and helped it to transform into the Institute of Translation and Interpreting, which became the professional body of non-literary translators.
 In these roles she fought to get translators a share of the Public Lending Right for library borrowings when it was set up in the UK in 1979.
 She was also on the International Board of Books for Young People, whose aim was greater worldwide understanding through children’s books.